Dr. Robert F. Mullen

 Space is Limited

-These cognitively distorted emotions can elicit an endless feedback loop of hopelessness, worthlessness, and undesirability, leading to substance abuse, eating disorders, anxiety, depression, and low self-esteem.
+These cognitively distorted thoughts and emotions can elicit an endless feedback loop of hopelessness, worthlessness, and undesirability, leading to substance abuse, eating disorders, anxiety, depression, and low self-esteem.

 We fear the unknown and unexplored.
 We obsess about upcoming events and how we will reveal our shortcomings.
 We experience anticipatory anxiety for weeks before a situation and anticipate the worst.
 We visualize those events in high school when we were the last to be chosen.
 The times we felt shunned when we tried to join a conversation.
 We do not revisit the good times or relive our happy experiences because SAD sustains itself by focusing on the negative aspects of our life.